-Hanyang University is a private research university that has grown from its original focus on engineering and technology to become a comprehensive university with two campuses: Seoul and ERICA (located in Ansan).
-Hanyang is ranked No. 4 for successful students on the civil service exams in public administration in South Korea.
+Hanyang University is a private research university that has grown from its original focus on engineering and technology to become a comprehensive university with two campuses: The main campus is in Seoul; the satellite location is the Education Research Industry Cluster in Ansan.
+Hanyang is ranked No. 4 for students successfully completing the public administration civil service exams in South Korea.
 ASU and Hanyang have an exchange program that allows students to spend a semester or year abroad to excel in their fields.